Aliases for ATF1 Gene

 This gene encodes an activating transcription factor, which belongs to the ATF subfamily and bZIP (basic-region leucine zipper) family.
 It influences cellular physiologic processes by regulating the expression of downstream target genes, which are related to growth, survival, and other cellular activities.
 This protein is phosphorylated at serine 63 in its kinase-inducible domain by serine/threonine kinases, cAMP-dependent protein kinase A, calmodulin-dependent protein kinase I/II, mitogen- and stress-activated protein kinase and cyclin-dependent kinase 3 (cdk-3).
 Its phosphorylation enhances its transactivation and transcriptional activities, and enhances cell transformation.
 Fusion of this gene and FUS on chromosome 16 or EWSR1 on chromosome 22 induced by translocation generates chimeric proteins in angiomatoid fibrous histiocytoma and clear cell sarcoma.
 This gene has a pseudogene on chromosome 6. [provided by RefSeq, Aug 2010]

 GeneCards Summary for ATF1 Gene

 ATF1 (Activating Transcription Factor 1) is a Protein Coding gene.
 Diseases associated with ATF1 include Melanoma Of Soft Tissue and Fibrous Histiocytoma.
-Among its related pathways are Nuclear Events (kinase and transcription factor activation) and Signaling mediated by p38-alpha and p38-beta.
+Among its related pathways are Transcriptional misregulation in cancer and Interleukin-11 Signaling Pathway.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein heterodimerization activity.
 An important paralog of this gene is CREB1.